nyu-cs-buddies/RepCRec/README.md

 # Documentation and Code Structure - RepCRec
-A term project for Advanced Database System (CSCI-GA.2434-001) in New York University, Fall 2022
+A term project for Advanced Database System (CSCI-GA.2434-001) at New York University, Fall 2022

 ## Team Members
 - Che-Hsien Chiu (cc7293@nyu.edu)